Vontei/notes/week03/03-lectures/js-dom-basics/README.md

 #### `getElementsByTagName`

-The 'getElementsByTagName' method returns a collection/array of nodes.
+The `getElementsByTagName()` method returns a collection/array of nodes.
 These collections are "live", which means that if you add a new HTML element to the collection, it will also be added to the DOM.
 You can treat the collection just like you would a normal JavaScript array.

 Add the following code to your JavaScript file: